El Buscón. Introduction.

-He aspires to move up the social ladder, a goal that is denied him.
-Along his journey, he meets students, innkeepers, merchants, beggars, drunkards, hidalgos (minor nobles), Conversos, Moriscos (Muslim converts to Christianity and their descendants), soldiers, ridiculous poets, card playing hermits, absurd armchair politician/economists, false cripples, cutthroats, thieves, swindlers, prostitutes, coquettish nuns, actors etc. This array of Spain’s lower classes is subjected to a steady dose of Quevedo’s satire and ridicule.
+Along the way, he meets students, innkeepers, merchants, beggars, drunkards, hidalgos (minor nobles), Conversos (converted Jews and their descendants), Moriscos (Muslim converts to Christianity and their descendants), soldiers, ridiculous poets, card playing hermits, absurd armchair politician/economists, false cripples, cutthroats, thieves, swindlers, prostitutes, coquettish nuns, actors etc. This array of Spain’s lower classes is subjected to a steady dose of Quevedo’s satire and ridicule.

 El Buscón does not always make for easy reading for two reasons:

 2. Quevedo was an outstanding stylist and a master with words.
 Indeed, for some critics El Buscón is primarily an exercise in linguistic ingenuity.
-For readers and translators, it is a verbal labyrinth and challenge.
-The text abounds in elaborate puns, word play, conceits (metaphors) aimed at producing surprise and wonder in readers and awaken their admiration for the author’s ingenio (“cleverness”) and agudeza (‘wit” “subtlety”) qualities much appreciated in the Baroque culture of the 17th century.
+For readers and translators, El Buscón is a linguistic labyrinth and challenge.
+The text abounds in elaborate puns, word play, conceits (metaphors) aimed at producing surprise and wonder in readers and awaken their admiration for the author’s “ingenio” (“cleverness”) and “agudeza” (‘wit” “subtlety”) qualities much appreciated in the Baroque culture of the 17th century.
 Such ingenuity falls under the rubric of conceptismo, a major literary development of the Baroque.

 Frye, David ed. & transl.
 Lazarillo de Tormes and The Grifter (El Buscón) Indianapolis/ Cambridge 2015